-The next morning, Colby and I had the chance to take a stroll around the town and couldn’t stop remarking about how much it reminded us of the island where we grew up.
+We had the chance to take a stroll around the town and couldn't stop remarking about how much it reminded us of the island where we grew up.
 It was quaint and charming with small shops, and people who actually make conversation!
-We got a big kick out of the fact that all of the signs in the town have to be wooden to maintain the charm of the area, and they even have trees sticking up straight in the middle of some of the streets (the the proper warning signs to guide people around, of course…not that we actually saw many cars at all).
-The town is apparently well-known for it’s wine-tasting walk, which features seven shops for just $30 and NO time limit.
+We got a big kick out of the fact that all of the signs in the town have to be wooden to maintain the charm of the area, and they even have trees sticking up straight in the middle of some of the streets (with the proper warning signs to guide people around, of course…not that we actually saw many cars at all).
+The town is apparently well-known for it's wine-tasting walk, which features seven shops for just $30 and NO time limit.
 People can try various wines all in one day, one weekend, or they can browse over a few trips.
 Best of all, beach fires and alcohol are allowed on the beach.
-Hofsas House even offers a $60 s’mores package so visitors can take advantage of the scenery.
+Hofsas House even offers a s'mores package so visitors can take advantage of the scenery.

 Carmel by the Sea was also one of the most pet-friendly towns I've seen.
 The beach is off-leash, dogs are allowed in open patios of many of the restaurants, and Hofsas House even allows dogs in certain rooms.

 After checking out the town, we drove a few minutes over to Monterey for lunch at a cafe called Wild Plum.
 Judging by how busy it was, I got the feeling that this was a local favorite in the area, and I can see why: the food is plentiful, delicious and the price is right.
-Colby and I split the Roast Beef and Mediterranean sandwiches (both were about $9 each and came with our choice of large potato, pasta or house salads).
+We split the Roast Beef and Mediterranean sandwiches (both were about $9 each and came with our choice of large potato, pasta or house salads).
 The Mediterranean sandwich reminded me of on my mother-in-law makes.
 It had roasted peppers and onions, spinach, grilled eggplant, pesto, garlic aioli and provolone while the roast beef was served with the same cheese and aioli along with a gorgonzola spread and caramelized onions.
 If I lived nearby, this would DEFINITELY be a frequent stop for me.

 Next up was the famous Monterey Bay Aquarium!
-I was worried there wouldn’t be enough fun hands-on stuff there to keep Some Boy entertained, but this place has everything.
+I was worried there wouldn't be enough fun hands-on stuff there to keep Some Boy entertained, but this place has everything.
 There were various fun little play spaces for different age groups ranging from crawling babies to elementary-aged visitors.
-Some Boy and Colby had a fun time getting a feel for the waves on a waterbed-like crawl space.
+Some Boy and my sister had a fun time getting a feel for the waves on a waterbed-like crawl space.
 I enjoyed a behind-the-scenes tour that explained how the facility went from cannery to habitat-based aquarium with a mission to help save the oceans.
 Peering into any of their tanks is truly like taking a peek into the depths of our seas.